This post may contain affiliate links. Please read my disclosure.

 Combine all the marinade ingredients in a bowl and add the chicken, ensuring it is coated thoroughly with the marinade.
 Refrigerate overnight.

-Preheat the oven to 425F and line a baking sheet with aluminum foil or parchment paper.
 Place a baking rack on top.
 Place the chicken thighs on baking rack and drizzle with the lime juice.
 Reserve the marinade for later use.

 If the skin is not quite crispy, place it under the broiler for a minute or two until it crisps up (I’ve personally never had to do this).

-While the lemongrass chicken is cooking, cook the reserved marinade in the microwave on high for 3-4 minutes (it should be boiling) to kill any bacteria.
+While the chicken is cooking, cook the reserved marinade in the microwave on high for 3-4 minutes (it should be boiling) to kill any bacteria.
 This is optional, but I love using the extra sauce.

 Variations